bobomrac/CS2-training-overlay/README.md

 # CS2-training-overlay
-An adjustable screen overlay to practice aim and gamesense.
+An amazing way to practice aim, positioning, angle check and gamesense.
+It is really hard to play with this but it makes you a god if you learn to master it.
 Written in python.
 <br>
 Use the build .bat file to convert into .exe or just run overlay.py (need to have python installed)
 <br>